Using the Data Wrangler to Design for Impact

 Test Fit Studies

-At Gilead Sciences, we used the Data Wrangler process as the framework to understand and optimise their global portfolio of real estate needs in implementing their workplace standards.
-We began documenting the existing condition of their buildings, tracking key metrics such as area per person, usable area per building, headcount, meeting space types, conferencing ratio, and more to set the baseline for various optimisation test fits developed.
-The test fit scenarios rapidly uncovered the potential of each site with the new space standards implemented allowing Gilead to understand quickly where to locate departments, shuffle staff, and leverage a high-performance utilisation of their real estate portfolio.
-Through this approach, Gilead was able to better occupy and update their current space and save money on building a new facility in the short term.
-Additionally, through occupying already built space, Gilead Sciences is able to leave a more sustainable footprint by leveraging existing building capital.
+We can use the Data Wrangler process as the framework to understand and optimize an organization's global portfolio of real estate needs in implementing their workplace standards.
+In one instance, we began by documenting the existing condition of an organization's buildings, tracking key metrics such as area per person, usable area per building, headcount, meeting space types, conferencing ratio, and more to set the baseline for various optimization test fits developed.
+The test fit scenarios rapidly uncovered the potential of each site with the new space standards implemented allowing the client to understand quickly where to locate departments, shuffle staff, and leverage a high performance utilization of their real estate portfolio.
+Through this approach, the client was able to better occupy and update their current space and save money on building a new facility in the short term.
+Additionally, through occupying already built space, they were able to leave a more sustainable footprint by leveraging existing building capital.

 On a separate project for the University of Pennsylvania, we used the Data Wrangler to track detailed cost data early on in design development.
 Because traditional cost estimations occur behind the scenes, it can be difficult for the project team and client to thoroughly understand how design decisions influence project cost.
 Through linking the design model to the cost estimating team, we were able to create a live link between design changes and cost feedback.
 Data Wrangler provided a critical connection in this feedback loop between the design and cost estimating, resulting in a more efficient design for the client.